JpChii/nlp-with-hugging-face/notes/tokenizer.md

 tokens = tokenizer(text).tokens()
 ```
 * `word_ids()` --> This method provides word id for each word in a sequence.
 When tokenizer split into sub-words, all the sub-words of single word will have same word id which is index of that word when it was split based on space during pretokenization step.

+## Outputs

+* `token_type_ids` --> this is used to differentiate two segments of inputs where it's passed as pair.
+Ex in QA inputs question tokens will have token_type_ids as 0 and context will have 1.